kev231998/probemon/README.md

                         filter after this timestamp
-  -r RSSI, --rssi RSSI  filter for that minimal RSSI value -m MAC, --mac MAC     filter for that mac address
+  -r RSSI, --rssi RSSI  filter for that minimal RSSI value -m MAC, --mac MAC     filter for that mac address -l, --log             log all entries instead of showing stats
 ```